ufidon/crypt/labs/proj/README.md

 ## Proj: Inside-out Enigma machine

 ### Description
-In this project, firstly practice message encryption/decryption on an [Enigma machine simulator](http://users.telenet.be/d.rijmenants/en/enigmasim.htm), secondly create a [paper Enigma machine](http://wiki.franklinheath.co.uk/index.php/Enigma/Paper_Enigma) to encrypt messages then decrypt the ciphertexts on the simulator Enigma machine, lastly, encrypt messages on the simulator Enigma machine then decrypt the ciphertexts on the paper Enigma machine.
+In this project, firstly practice message decryption on the [Enigma machine simulator](http://users.telenet.be/d.rijmenants/en/enigmasim.htm), secondly create a [paper Enigma machine](http://wiki.franklinheath.co.uk/index.php/Enigma/Paper_Enigma) to decrypt the same messages, you should get the same results as with the simulator Enigma machine, lastly, decrypt a ciphertext on the paper Enigma machine then encrypt the plaintext on the simulator Enigma machine as a verification, you should get the ciphertext.

 The simulation Enigma machine can exactly simulate the 3-rotor Wehrmacht (Heer and Luftwaffe) Enigma, the 3-rotor Kriegsmarine M3, also called Funkschlussel M, and the famous 4-rotor Kriegmarine M4 Enigma cipher machine, used during World War II from 1939 until 1945.
 The paper Enigma machine is completely compatible with all settings of a real Enigma machine (models I, M1, M2 and M3).

 ### Task 1 (40%): Using Enigma machine simulator
 1. Download the [Enigma machine simulator](http://users.telenet.be/d.rijmenants/en/enigmasim.htm) and the [Enigma codebook tool](http://users.telenet.be/d.rijmenants/en/codebook.htm), install them on a Windows machine.
 2. Follow this video [How to Use Enigma](https://youtu.be/RxUWKiVncMg) to quickly get familiar with the Enigma machine.
-3. In the Enigma machine, choose one of the following model, *no ring settings or plugboard settings at the beginning*:
+3. In the Enigma machine, choose one of the following two models, *no ring settings or plugboard settings at the beginning*:

 ![the 3-rotor Kriegsmarine M3 Enigma](./imgs/Kriegsmarine.png) ![the 3-rotor Wehrmacht (Heer and Luftwaffe) Enigma](./imgs/Wehrmacht.png)

-4. Complete the encryption/decryption practices described in the [paper Enigma machine](http://wiki.franklinheath.co.uk/index.php/Enigma/Paper_Enigma). *Each practice is a continuation of its previous one*:
+4. Complete the decryption practices described in the [paper Enigma machine](http://wiki.franklinheath.co.uk/index.php/Enigma/Paper_Enigma). *Each practice is a continuation of its previous one*:
    1. With message key "A B C" to decrypt "A E F A E  J X X B N  X Y J T Y".
 The plaintext is one correct English word.
    2. With message key "A B R" to decrypt "M A B E K  G Z X S G".
 The plaintext are two correct English words, and your rotors should finish at positions A C B.
    3. With message key "A D S" to decipher "R Z F O G  F Y H P L".
 The plaintext are  two correct English words, and your rotors finish at positions B F C.